pitoniak32/CryoPersistence/README.md

 # CryoPersistence - Spigot Plugin

+This was developed based on a plugin [QuickSaveBackups](https://github.com/rockyhawk64/QuickSaveBackups) by rockyhawk64

+## Overview
-This is a plugin that allows for the world to be saved and or backed-up on tickIntervals.
+This is a plugin that allows for the world to be saved and or backed-up on `tickIntervals`.

-The `.jar` is in the `out` folder, to use this plugin place the jar into the plugins' folder in your server.
+The `.jar` is in the `out` folder, to use this plugin place the jar into the plugins folder in your server.

 You need to have the option `--world-container worlds` after the last item in the start server command